henryhayes/openmage-ai-profiler/README.md

 ai-project-profile.txt
 ```

-Designed for reading and uploading into AI assistants.
+Human-readable and optimised for uploading into AI assistants.

 ---